winitzki/AndroJoin/README.md

 There are a few implementations of join calculus in functional programming languages such as OCaml ("JoCaml"), F# ("joinads"), and Scala ("scalajoins").
 It is perfectly possible to use join calculus with an imperative object-oriented language or with a functional language.

-Learning to use join calculus requires some reading.
-For an introduction to join calculus and several examples using JoCaml, see https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml
+For an introduction to join calculus and many examples using JoCaml, see https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml

 An implementation in Objective-C for iOS is in the github repository `CocoaJoin`.
-The README file in CocoaJoin also contains a detailed tutorial.
+The `README` file in the `CocoaJoin` repository also contains a detailed, language-neutral tutorial on concurrent programming in join calculus.

-This project is an adaptation of `CocoaJoin` to Java.
-The join calculus library consists of a single class `AJoin`.
-The project contains an example Android application, `DinPhil5`, that simulates five "dining philosophers" taking turns thinking and eating.
-The asynchronous logic of this Android application is implemented as a declarative, purely functional program in join calculus, embedded in Java.
+This `AndroJoin` project is an embedding of join calculus in Java, and is quite similar to `CocoaJoin` in spirit.
+The library consists of a single class `AJoin`.
+The project also contains an example Android application, `DinPhil5`, that simulates five "dining philosophers" taking turns thinking and eating.
+The asynchronous logic of this Android application is implemented as a declarative, purely functional program in join calculus.

-Using AndroJoin
+Using `AndroJoin`
 ===============

 Due to the limitations of Java (no macros, no implicit anything), the use of `AndroJoin` is quite verbose.